jbiancot/ubuntu_lamp/README.md

 # HTTPS

 When you start Apache webserver, Ports 80 (HTTP) and 443 (HTTPS) will be open/listening.
-You will need to setup SSL certificates, etc. In order to be able to use HTTPs.
+You will need to setup SSL certificates, etc. In order to be able to use HTTPS.

 # About the php.ini file